|

 In general, an MTA cannot tell whether or not pre-emption would help.
 A brute force approach would be to use pre-emption in all cases, to ensure that higher precedence messages get the best possible latency.
 In a high load situation this could seriously impact latency of lower precedence messages without helping higher precedence messages at all.
 Fortunately, there is a better approach for dealing with bandwidth constraint, described in the next section.

 In a modern network architecture, computers are rarely connected directly to a wide area network.
-The diagram above shows a typical wide area network configuration.
+The diagram that follows shows a typical wide area network configuration.
 At one end, a computer is connected via a Local Area Network (LAN).
 At the other, a single PC is connected by a "stub" LAN to a router.
 Computers are typically connected to fast LANs, and congestion normally occurs in a network segment between a pair of routers that may be several network hops away from the end points.

 Bandwidth constraint will happen when a network segment gets congested, and this will prevent data from being transferred at maximum speed.
 In most congestion situations, the end computer will not be directly aware that it is happening, or what the cause is.